gilmore-lab/symmetry-sorting/symmetry_sorting_task_protocol_instructions.md

       - Increase the Set number for each row of data
     - Enter a '1' in columns C-V if that image is in the pile.
 Otherwise enter a '0'
   - Complete this process of entering data for all 5 groups of data

+- Save file updating the date in the format of **yymmdd** to the filename.
+- Email to psubrainlab@gmail.com so that it can be uploaded onto Github by the Lab Manager